alexsheets/AleStock/README.md

 --> Users can supply their own SimFin API key and other relevant information to retain full financials of any stock

 --> Reports are stored in database after being requested once in order for quicker retrieval/less network requests

 --> Database linked to free database service Supabase.
-Project full setup of Supabase connection in an ASP.NET project which proved difficult to find online.
+Project contains full setup of Supabase connection in an ASP.NET project which proved difficult to find online.

 --> Simfin API written in Python and fully tested.
 Deployed using PythonNET which can run Python code within .NET projects